mihneadb/python-execution-trace/README.md

 ## Caveats

 Can also trace a function at a time.

 No work was done to support multithreading at this point.

+Python2 only.
+Probably not hard to make it work on Python3, worth a look.